Jesse Fulton's professional "README"

 I will attempt to adjust my communication style to suit yours - I’m not perfect, but I’ll try my best.
 Another thing to note is that I also tend to spend much more time listening than I do speaking.
-Just because I’m not speaking doesn’t mean that I have nothing to say.
+Just because I’m not speaking does not mean that I have nothing to say.

 I believe that working in small, cross-disciplinary teams leads to a shared sense of ownership, better communication, and more collaboration.
-This a great recipe to create great work.
+This a tried-and-true recipe to create great work.

 I actively try not to open e-mails, slack, etc. after hours, and I do not expect you to either.
 If there is a need for early/late communications, I will try my best let you know before the work day is over.
 I expect you to do the same.